PrestonKnopp/godot-ios-deploy/README.md

 1. Supports Godot versions 2 and 3 in one package
 2. One click deploy
 3. No need to open xcode (after you have registered your apple developer account)
 4. Finds installed provisioning profiles and teams
+5. Automatic xcode managed provisions (automanaged)
-5. Builds and signs project
+6. Builds and signs project
-6. Deploy to multiple ios devices in parallel
+7. Deploy to multiple ios devices in parallel
+8. Onboarding flow for easy project setup

 ## Install